icyphy/ptII/org/hlacerti/README.txt

 This environment integrates a Ptolemy model as a Federate of the HLA/CERTI Federation.
 Three kinds of "co-simulation" are possible:
 - 1. one full-Federate in Ptolemy involved in the Federation
-- 2. one simple Federate in Ptolemy which models the functionnal part of a Federate.
+- 2. one simple Federate in Ptolemy which models the functional part of a Federate.
 The skeleton part of the Federate is another Federate that could be implemented in C++, Java, Python or Ptolemy II.
 - 3. one full-Federate in Ptolemy is used to model the network